aurorascharff/next15-account-selector/STEPS.md

 - SelectItem: Replace item with Ariakit.SelectItem, and use data-active-item: rather than hover:, replace focus-visible with data-focus-visible to differentiate between the mouse and keyboard focus correctly, replace disabled: with aria-disabled, the disabled={} prop now is correctly implemented behind the scenes by Ariakit.
 Showcase keyboard navigation, focus trap.
 - SelectItemCheck: Replace the selected item check with Ariakit.SelectItemCheck and add value={account.id}, Provider value={currentAccount?.id}
 - Remove setExpanded from handleSwitchAccount, remove expanded useState.
 - All of this is in the documentation!
 And there are docs for non-tailwind users as well.
 And so many ariakit primitives, not only for selects, but also for menus, dialogs, tooltips, and more.
-And they can be composed together.
+And they can be composed together, and the docs contain examples of how to combine them.
 - No longer have nameless divs, rather used declarative components with Ariakit without compromising on the customizability.

 ## Add useTransition for the loading state